awoisoak/terraservice-core/README.md

 Current modules architecture (core/network/storage) are just an example.

-//TODO apply a more realistic module architecture
-//TODO plan how to manage module versioning
 //TODO probably only the tf project that consumes tfe_outputs requires to setup the tfe provider and token
-//TODO rename repo to 'terraformservice-base' to avoid confusion with 'core' module
 //TODO Confirm whether the environemnt IaC files can create several resources from the modules by calling them twice (ex. we need to VPC so we called the network module twice).
 In that case we would need to set a second output for that vpc so that it could be consumed by other repos.
+//TODO rename module core to base to avoid confusion with 'core' repo?
+//TODO plan how to manage module versioning